Information for Parents

 Children need to bring a packed lunch with extra snacks for break times and a refillable drinks bottle.
 Children have an hour for lunch: the first 30 minutes is spent eating with friends and instructors, and then there’s another 30 minutes to run around, play games, or chill out.
 We also have two 20-minute breaks – one in the morning and one in the afternoon – during which the children can enjoy their snacks.
 Lunch and breaks are fully supervised and children are encouraged to eat all of their lunch.

-Our Multi-Activity Camps are on the Early Years Register for the 4 and 5 year olds and the Voluntary Register for our aged 5+ children.
-A Passion For… and RAW Adventure Camps are on the Voluntary Register.
+Our Multi-Activity camps are on the Early Years Register for the 4 and 5 year olds and the Voluntary Register for our aged 5+ children.
+Specialist Courses are on the Voluntary Register.

 Each of our venues has a separate registration and a unique registration number.
 This number will be required if you need to set up childcare vouchers with us, give feedback or view previous inspection reports.